pruthvi247/developer_quest/notes/shortcuts/vs_code_shotcuts.md

 Toggle side bar:
 > CMD + B

-[source](https://betterprogramming.pub/vs-code-shortcuts-to-code-like-youre-playing-a-piano-e5db7b272d1)
+### Integrated Terminal
+- Navigate between terminals in a group by focusing the previous pane, ⌥⌘←, or the next pane, ⌥⌘→.
+- To toggle the terminal panel, use the ⌃` keyboard shortcut.
+- To create a new terminal, use the ⌃⇧` keyboard shortcut.
+- The integrated terminal has find functionality that can be triggered with ⌘F.
+- `Cmd + J` for terminal to hide or open [source](https://betterprogramming.pub/vs-code-shortcuts-to-code-like-youre-playing-a-piano-e5db7b272d1)
 ### Multiple Cursors
 > Quickly create multiple cursors to change multiple sections of code